Skip to main content

 • Criteria for automatic approval of permissive licenses are specified

-• External inquiry receiving channel(email)Specified in this procedure
+• An external inquiry receiving channel (email) is specified in the procedure

 Ensure that the generated flowchart contains a structure similar to the one below.

-This step is ISO/IEC 5230 3.1.5, 3.2.1, 3.3.2, 3.4.1,3.5.1 and ISO/IEC 18974 4.1.5,Meets 4.2.1 requirements.
+This step meets the ISO/IEC 5230 3.1.5, 3.2.1, 3.3.2, 3.4.1, and 3.5.1, and ISO/IEC 18974 4.1.5 and 4.2.1 requirements.

 5. Next steps

-Check before execution
+Check before running

-Terminate the current Claude session first(/exit or Ctrl+C)After doing it,Run the command below in a new terminal.
+First terminate the current Claude session (/exit or Ctrl+C), then run the command below in a new terminal.

 cd agents/05-sbom-guide